 As the housing market grows ever more competitive, buyers must find more ways to stand out.
 Home sellers have become more sophisticated about the process of selling a home.
 Many are asking borrowers to go that extra step and provide a desktop underwriting, or DU, alongside their purchase offer.

 Before the internet came along, sellers might not have heard of a DU.
-This quick yet detailed profile of a buyer's financial qualifications provides a fairly accurate picture of whether that buyer can get financing to purchase the home.
+This brief yet detailed profile of a buyer's financial qualifications provides a fairly accurate picture of whether that buyer can get financing to purchase the home.

 What Is a Desktop Underwriting?

 Fannie Mae has approved and uses its own automated underwriting system called Desktop Underwriter.
 This is also sometimes used for FHA loans.

 The software scans and reviews applicant information, such as credit score and cash reserves.
 It also finds the percentage of a borrower's gross monthly income that would be needed for the mortgage payment; this includes taxes and insurance.
 This number is often referred to as the housing expense ratio.

 For instance, let's say that a borrower earns about $80,000 a year.
 This would be about $6,666.67 per month.
 A sum of $2,379.33 of PITI (including private mortgage insurance or PMI) would equate to a housing ratio of 35.69%.
 If this borrower also has revolving debt that adds up to an additional $252 a month, that would bring the back-end ratio, or the total expense ratio, to 39.47%.

 DU systems can calculate this information quickly, assess a borrower's creditworthiness, and provide swift preapproval for specific loan terms.